davidoury/docker-tutorial/README.md

 Otherwise the volumes remain when the container is deleted.
 I have not yet tested this.

-An easy way to create a persistent directory inside a container is to associate/mirror it with a directory on the host.
+An easy way to create a persistent directory inside a container is to sync/mirror it with a directory on the host.
 ```
 $ docker run -ti --volume /tmp:/tempfiles ubuntu bash
 ```
 From within the containers shell run:
 ```
-ls /tempfiles
+$ ls /tempfiles
 ```
+This is not a best practice (good idea) as it does not scale well and makes your container dependent on your local host file system.

 See also